PhungDucKien/excelium/slate/source/includes/_web_api.md

 name | the name of the cookie
 text | the value to match with the result

-## Assert Cookie By Name Not Contain
+## Assert Cookie By Name Not Match

-Asserts that the value of the cookie with the specified name not contain the given value.
+Asserts that the value of the cookie with the specified name not match the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertCookieByNameNotContain(name, text)
+assertCookieByNameNotMatch(name, text)
 `

 ### Parameters